 Pumpkin investigations are a must-try STEM activity for fall because they give kids hands-on practice with so many different math and science skills at once!

-To get ready, I printed an activity sheet (below) for Middle Brother (age 5) and grabbed a few supplies:
+To get ready, I printed a pumpkin investigation sheet (below) for my five year old son and grabbed our supplies:

 - A pumpkin (we used a small one but any size would work),

 - Piece of yarn (long enough to wrap around the pumpkin),

 When everything was ready, I invited my son to join me.

 I explained that we were going to use one of our pumpkins to practice some math and science.

 First up, we would find out how tall our pumpkin was!

 I asked him to guess how many Unifix cubes he would need to stretch from the top of the pumpkin to the bottom.
 Then he jumped in and started building a stack, counting the cubes when he was finished.

 Next up was weight so we placed our pumpkin on the scale and discovered that it weighed just half a pound.
 (My son couldn’t believe it because he tops the scale at nearly 50 pounds now!)